jotech/gapseq/README.md

 conda create -c conda-forge -c bioconda -c r -n gapseq gapseq
 ```

+Hint: _When installing with bioconda, the gapseq binary will reside in your PATH, so you will not have to prepend "./" in front of gapseq.
+(Use "gapseq" instead of "./gapseq")._

 ## Quickstart
 For detailed use cases and full tutorials, see the [documentation](https://gapseq.readthedocs.io/).